Slab Cracks in Little Rock, Arkansas

-If you have noticed any of these issues in your home, you will be in need of foundation repair.
+If you have noticed any of these issues in your home, your house needs foundation repair.

 What Causes Slab Cracks in AR

-There are several things that can cause slabs to crack.
+Several things can cause slabs to crack.
 A lot of the reason can be attributed to soil-related issues.
 When the soil is moist and high in density, it will expand, which can cause your concrete slab to settle.
 On the other hand, when the soil is dry, it will shrink.
 This can create cracks and voids in your concrete.
 Here are a few things that can cause your soil to expand:

 - Plumbing leaks